Call center quality assurance (QA)

 For example, a call center that receives hundreds of calls per day might be inclined to focus on the average handling time (AHT) of a call center agent.
 Another might prefer to prioritize customer experiences, so they will likely focus on first call resolution (FCR) or customer satisfaction scores (CSAT).

-Of course, the best call centers aim for a well-balanced framework that takes both speed and service into account.
+Of course, the best call centers aim for a well-balanced selection that takes both speed and service into account.

 You can employ any number of methods to monitor your performance and analyze your data.
 In the early days of call centers, managers had to rely on manual methods to collect data and measure performance.
 Some of the traditional methods included: